Needs-oriented couples therapy,

 This provides the base for integrity as well as motivation and ownership for clients to bring about long lasting changes in their couple dynamics.

 In addition, there are numerous practical exercises!
 On the one hand, they serve for new experiences and progress in the sessions, but they also make it possible, as homework, to take a closer look at one's own needs and behavior patterns.
 On the other hand, the multifaceted, practical approach also serves the uncovering of emotional distances and blockages in the clients, which can be directly brought into motion with empathetic guidance.

 Practicability & Usability

 The practical approach speaks more to the emotional and somatical truth of the individual, while the theoretical approach feeds the mind and thus provides insights and awareness.
-Only both together do justice to the experiential world and complexity of the partnership structure of the clients!
+Only both together ensure that the experiential reality and complexity of our clients partnership structure are taken in full consideration!

-And this is exactly what you will be provided in the training to become an Evolutionary Relationship Coach.
+And this is exactly what you will be trained in in the Evolutionary Relationship Coaching Training.